 Keynoting the Annual Meeting opening general session was Daniel Kraft, M.D., a trained physician-scientist, inventor and innovator who spoke on healthcare trends, specifically, the technological advancements affecting pharmacy education.
 In keeping with AACP President J. Lyle Bootman’s theme of “game changers,” Kraft described how technological changes moving rapidly toward implementation will accelerate new models of learning and patient care.

-The Science Plenary was moderated by moderated by AACP President-elect Peggy Piascik, Ph.D. , and featured Julie A. Johnson, Pharm.
+The Science Plenary was moderated by AACP President-elect Peggy Piascik, Ph.D. , and featured Julie A. Johnson, Pharm.
 D., BCPS, FCCP, FAHA, with the University of Florida, Larisa H. Cavallari, Pharm.D., BCPS, FCCP, with the University of Illinois at Chicago, and Samuel G. Johnson, Pharm.D., BCPS, with Kaiser Permanente Colorado; Dr. Johnson is also the Inaugural IOM Anniversary Fellow in Pharmacy.
 This plenary session focused on the scientific, educational and clinical perspectives for pharmacogenomics; horizons of the genomic discovery; and addressed the clinical applications of personalized medicine at practice sites, as well as, the curricular implications for Pharm.D. programs.

 The 2014 AACP Institute focused on the new CAPE 2013 Educational Outcomes – specifically Domains 3 and 4 dealing with the Approach to Practice and Care and Personal and Professional Development, respectively.
 There were 43 teams present working over 2 and a half days on developing plans for incorporating the new outcomes, developing charges for committees and an action plan for implementation back at their home institutions.
 Based on the success of the Institute, AACP will hold an encore session during fall 2014.